NSLS-II/docs/source/fresh-installation.rst

 .. note::
-    1. If you get the error 'The remote server could not find the noarch directory for the requested channel with url: https://conda.anaconda.org/nsls2-tag' then you are not on the controls network, replace 'nsls2-tag' with 'lightsource2.tag' in the command.
+    1. If you get the error 'The remote server could not find the noarch directory for the requested channel with url: https://conda.anaconda.org/nsls2-tag' then you are not on the controls network, replace 'nsls2-tag' with 'lightsource2-tag' in the command.
+        - ATTENTION: there is an existing 'lightsource' package but it is out of date, check that you are using the 'lightsource2-tag' package instead.
-    2. The 'collection-2018-2.1' or 'analysis-2018-2.1' part of these commands relates to the released versions from the second cycle of 2018, to find the latest release versions visit
+    2. The 'collection-2018-2.1' or 'analysis-2018-2.1' part of these commands relates to the released versions from the second cycle of 2018, you can use any version here.

 3. check this worked by running the command below:
 .. code-block:: bash